jarrodtaylor/jarrodtaylor.github.io/.alternator/.readme/contract-gigs/cloudhealth.md

 CloudHealth provides cloud computing services related to cost management, governance, automation, security, and performance.

-I implemented their then-new design system, built various front end features for tracking cloud server health, integrated third-party APIs and services, and worked closely with backend developers to design and implement RESTful APIs for seamless data exchange between the front- and backend systems.
+I implemented their then new design system, built various frontend features for tracking cloud server health, integrated third party APIs and services, and worked closely with backend developers to design and implement RESTful APIs for seamless data exchange between the front– and backend systems.

 - Amazon Web Services
 - AngularJS